MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/service-metadata.md

 -   **Operator logo** A custom logo that appears in Windows Connection Manager next to your network entry.
 (The logo is hidden when the user is on a roaming network.)
 The operator logo corresponds to the [ServiceIconFile](serviceiconfile.md) element in the service metadata package schema.
 For more information about the logo requirements, see [Service Icon Requirements](https://msdn.microsoft.com/library/windows/hardware/dn236416).

--   **Mobile broadband app** A Windows Store device app that is automatically downloaded and applied to the computer.
+-   **Mobile broadband app** A UWP device app that is automatically downloaded and applied to the computer.
 This app can provide key experiences such as plan purchase, data usage, and help and support, and can highlight value-added services.

 -   **MB Purchase Profile** Purchase profile that is used for establishing limited connectivity for purchasing a subscription.